-If you are an employer looking to start an apprenticeship program, the initial step is to get in contact with an ApprenticeshipNC Regional Specialist.
+If you are an employer looking to start an apprenticeship program, the initial step is to get in contact with an ApprenticeshipNC Consultant.
 These experienced consultants can help you and your business develop a customized apprenticeship program that will meet your needs and goals.
 This map shows consultant regions across the state.

 Before contacting your ApprenticeshipNC consultants, however, it is helpful to think about a few characteristics of your business.
 The following questions will expedite the process of starting an apprenticeship program: